12,000 grads of the Ultimate Military Credit Cards Course already know why

 Both cards are currently offering huge welcome bonus offers which you can earn after meeting minimum spend.
 These are some of the highest we have seen in years!

-The Amex Gold welcome bonus offer is 60,000 points after spending $4,000 in the first 6 months of opening your account.
-That's only $667 per month of spending required to hit the minimum spend!
+The Amex Gold welcome bonus offer is 60,000 Membership Rewards® Points after you spend $6,000 on eligible purchases on your new Card in your first 6 months of Card Membership.
+That's only $1,000 per month of spending required to hit the minimum spend!

 The Amex Platinum 80,000 points can be earned after you spend $8,000 in the first 6 months of opening the card.